-MTN 545 Pro Tools User (Certification Option) 3 credits
+MTN 545 Pro Tools Specialist (Graduate) 3 credits

-This course explores the digital audio recording system Pro Tools.
+This course provides fundamental overview of the digital audio recording system Pro Tools.
 An exploration of Pro Tools principles including necessary skills to complete a Pro Tools project from initial set up to final mix.
-Projects including recording live instruments, MIDI sequencing of software synthesizers, or audio editing or region looping an all the key concepts and skills needed to operate a Pro Tools system at the User level will be studied.
+Projects including recording live instruments, MIDI sequencing of software synthesizers, or audio editing or region looping an all the key concepts and skills needed to operate a Pro Tools system at the User level will be examined.
 The course will cover official AVID courseware for ProTools 101 and PT 110.
-Successful completion of exams will lead to Pro Tools USER certification.
+Successful completion official exams will lead to Pro Tools Specialist certification.